ErikSkare/VITMMA19-HF/README.md

 - **Selected Topic**: Legal Text Decoder
 - **Student Name**: Erik Skáre (Z7ZF6D)
 - **Aiming for +1 Mark**: Yes

+### Data preparation

+Created a script (00-data-preparation.py) which automatically downloads the raw dataset and transforms it into the appropriate format.

+It runs automatically before the rest of the pipeline.
+As a result I didn't mount the data folder, because the data gets downloaded automatically inside the container.

 ### Solution Description